Architecting Android...The clean way?

 This is always a topic for discussion and could be great if you share your solutions here.

-On the other side, I could have implemented an event bus system that throws events if something wrong happens but this kind of solution is like using a GOTO, and, in my opinion, sometimes you can get lost when you're subscribed to several events if you do not control that closely.
+On the other side, I could have implemented an event bus system that throws events if something wrong happens, but this kind of solution is like using a GOTO, and, in my opinion, sometimes you can get lost when you’re subscribed to several events if you do not control them closely.

 Regarding testing, I opted for several solutions depending on the layer: